TheoLeanse/CVdraft/draft.md

 ### Software development

-From a crash course in computation at Goldsmiths to self teaching and MOOC study ([MIT's amazing intro](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-5), [Harvard's great foundation](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x)), to decision to go for the Makers Academy bootcamp, which teaches Ruby, Javascript, plus Git and a strong emphasis on BDD methodology.
+Over the past 5 years I've gone from gentle, self-directed study (including [MIT's amazing intro](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-5) and [Harvard's great foundation](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x)), to the intensity of the Makers Academy bootcamp.
+I'm now eager to work across the stack.

 **Example projects:**

 Project name | What I learned | Clicking moment
 --- | --- | ---
-Thermostat | Full stack JS (Express, maybe exendable to React?) deployed to Heroku | Major clicking moment with Express with Thermostat - when trying to use body parser and sessions (having to save the sessions).
+[Thermostat](https://github.com/TheoLeanse/simple-express-thermostat) | Full stack JS (Express, maybe exendable to React?) deployed to Heroku | Major clicking moment with Express with Thermostat - when trying to use body parser and sessions (having to save the sessions).
 Clojure Markov | Clojure | Clojure with Twitter Markov generator (begun at the London Clojure Dojo).
 Got into Clojure while working at Signal.
 Pairing Matrix | Ruby on Rails, maybe extendable with SASS | Rails ActiveRecord clicked finally with Pairing Matrix.
 Specific bit.
-Gill and Gill Website | SASS styling, deployed with Middleman | Styling clicked with Gill and Gill, a project made for my buddy.
+[Gill and Gill Website](https://github.com/TheoLeanse/gillgill) | SASS styling, deployed with Middleman | Styling clicked with Gill and Gill, a project made for my buddy.
-JS exercises | JavaScript language fundamentals and design principles | JS basics clicked with working through little exercises and codewars.
-Detour | Ruby on Rails API and app logic querying a PSQL db, with a mobile app for iOS and Android built in Ionic | Git workflow clicked with Final Project. shopt -s dotglob nullglob
+Detour | Ruby on Rails API and app logic querying a PSQL db, with a mobile app for iOS and Android built in Ionic | Git workflow clicked with Final Project.
+And some mad shell commands: shopt -s dotglob nullglob
-Takeaway Challenge | Ruby language and design principles | Design principles clicked with takeaway (the one where Sam gave good feedback)
+[Takeaway Challenge](https://github.com/TheoLeanse/takeaway-challenge) | Ruby language and design principles | Design principles clicked with takeaway (the one where Sam gave good feedback)

 **What I want to improve:**

-- JavaScript: Promises, ECMAScript 6, ...
+- JavaScript: Promises, ECMAScript 6, functional JS
-- Networking
+- Firm understanding of the networking under the hood
 - Software Virtualization, Containers and Docker
-- Design Patterns and Anti-Patterns.
-Principles.
-- Functional programming to make me better at programming
-- Building UI with ClojureScript and React with EMACS, to be as hipster as possible.
+- Building UI with ClojureScript and React with EMACS editor (to be as hip as possible).

 ### Communicating with clarity

-A background in journalism, scriptwriting and an essay-based academic subject.
-Has been great preparation; emphasising clarity and rigour in the approach to a problem.
-Really amazing way to practice clarity of thought.
+A background in journalism, scriptwriting and an essay-based academic subject is great preparation for programming.
+I practice clear thinking and rigour in the approach to a problem.

 - From [writing about computers](http://www.lrb.co.uk/blog/2014/12/05/theo-leanse/at-the-computer-farm) to [writing about a Welsh mine](http://www.ft.com/cms/s/0/f849863c-1a86-11e5-a130-2e7db721f996.html), plus [live music reviews](http://www.theguardian.com/music/2014/oct/05/sbtrkt-live-review-academy-brixton-more-sum-parts) and [corporate reporting](http://www.ft.com/cms/s/0/38d29230-ced2-11e4-893d-00144feab7de.html#axzz3kfONyBM1), for papers like the Financial Times, The Observer, The London Review of Books
 - I love communicating information in writing for the same reason I love pair programming and writing tests: over time it is a practice that forces you to understand the problem and consider your approach before you get stuck in.
+- Communication within teams.
+- Readability
 - Script reports and research projects for Film production projects.
 Script reporting.
 Also presentation of research finding, which, in fact...

 ### Efficient research

-Through research projects, I've spent a good chunk of my working life googling for a living, as well as learning how to have good phone calls and deal with publicity departments.
+I've already spent a good chunk of my working life googling for a living, and I think that may continue.

-- Academic research paper researching and unpicking (I've always been very proud of my 78%, on Ezra Pound's Cantos (favourite bit is "The ant’s a centaur in his dragon world." or "What thou lovest well is thy true heritage /
-What thou lov’st well shall not be reft from thee") and James Joyce's Finnegans Wake ["the book the web was invented for"](http://www.theguardian.com/books/booksblog/2015/apr/28/finnegans-wake-james-joyce-modern-interpretations)))
+- I've always been very proud of the 78% receivied for my dissertaion researching and unpicking Ezra Pound's Cantos (fav line: "The ant’s a centaur in his dragon world.") and James Joyce's Finnegans Wake (["the book the web was invented for"](http://www.theguardian.com/books/booksblog/2015/apr/28/finnegans-wake-james-joyce-modern-interpretations)).
 - Tracking down Dusty Springfield's backing musicians in Nashville and Memphis for a forthcoming biopic - talking for hours with the men who made [this](https://www.youtube.com/watch?v=DjydOI4MEIw)
-- Editorial Intern, googling for a living, plus phoning people up.
-- Documentary filmmaking, going out and talking to people.
+- I've researched and made documentary films about computers, record dealers and italo-disco musicians, which taught me how to going out and talking to people.
 Finding stories and interviewees, and then going out and making them happen / talking to people.
 - As a buyer for the best record shop in the world, I had to know what I was talking about, and continually research new releases, obscure old music.
 A [video](https://vimeo.com/67873092) and a [podcast](http://www.thevinylfactory.com/vinyl-factory-releases/listen-to-a-new-vinyl-only-mix-from-legendary-uk-label-soul-jazz-records/) to give a sense of this.

 ## Education